 Chemistry is everywhere.
 It is fundamental to all living beings, physical processes, materials, and the environment.
 Chemistry underlies all the functions of the human body, our food, the consumer goods we use, the buildings we live and work in, the energy we generate and consume, and the air we breathe.
 Understanding chemistry is the basis for understanding the function and structure of all of these, and also for developing new materials, pharmaceuticals, technologies and processes to enhance our lives.

 At Victoria, you can start a degree in Chemistry at a level that suits you.
-If you're a novice, the School of Chemical and Physical Sciences offers an introductory chemistry course over the summer trimester, CHEM 191.
+If you're a novice, the School of Chemical and Physical Sciences offers an introductory chemistry course over the summer trimester, CHEM 191 Introductory Chemistry.

 - CHEM 201, 202, 203, 205, 206

-CHEM 191 (Introductory Chemistry) is an open entry summer trimester course and is excellent preparation for CHEM 113.
-It is taught as a home study course and can be taken by local or distance students.
-There are two intakes of this course, November 2012 and January 2013.
+CHEM 191 Introductory Chemistry is an open entry summer trimester course and is excellent preparation for CHEM 113.
+It is taught online course and can be taken by local or distance students.
+There are two intakes of this course, November and January.

 The course has a compulsory one week laboratory programme in late February.
 The laboratory week of CHEM 191 can also be taken separately through Student Learning Support as the Summer Workshop in Chemistry Laboratory Skills.

 Your entry point to 100-level Chemistry courses depends on your background in Chemistry.
-If you have 14 credits in Chemistry at NCEA level 3, you have advanced entry and may begin with CHEM 114 (Principles of Chemistry) in Trimester 1 and follow it by CHEM 115 (Structure and Spectroscopy) in Trimester 2.
+If you have 18 credits in Chemistry at NCEA level 3, with at least an achieved grade in all three external grades, you have advanced entry and may begin with CHEM 114 (Principles of Chemistry) in trimester 1 and follow it by CHEM 115 (Structure and Spectroscopy) in trimester 2.

-If you have completed NCEA level 2 Chemistry but have not achieved 14 credits in Chemistry at NCEA level 3, then you have standard entry.
-You should begin with CHEM 113 (Concepts of Chemistry) in Trimester 1.
-CHEM 114 can then be taken in Trimester 2.
-If you achieve an A- or better in CHEM 113 you may take CHEM 115 concurrently with CHEM 114 in the second Trimester.
+If you have completed NCEA level 2 Chemistry but have not achieved 18 credits in Chemistry at NCEA Level 3, then you have standard entry.
+You should begin with CHEM 113 Concepts of Chemistry in trimester 1.
+CHEM 114 can then be taken in trimester 2.
+If you achieve an A- or better in CHEM 113 you may take CHEM 115 concurrently with CHEM 114 in the second trimester.